salcc/Scholar-PDF-Reader-with-Annotations/README.md

 - Copy and paste common citation formats without leaving the paper.
 - Save articles to your Scholar Library to read or cite later.

-The annotation functionality is implemented through separate modules without modifying the original extension's code.
+The annotation functionality is implemented through separate modules without modifying the  extension's code.

 ## Installation

 The extension works with all Chromium-based browsers, including Google Chrome, Microsoft Edge, and Brave.
-Unfortunately, the original extension uses features unsupported by Firefox or Safari, so it cannot be installed on those browsers.
+Unfortunately, the  extension uses features unsupported by Firefox or Safari, so it cannot be installed on those browsers.

 To install the extension, follow these steps:

-0. Uninstall the original Google Scholar PDF Reader extension if you have it installed.
+0. Uninstall the  Google Scholar PDF Reader extension if you have it installed.
 1. [Download the latest release](https://github.com/salcc/Scholar-PDF-Reader-with-Annotations/releases/latest) ("Source code" under "Assets").
 2. Extract the ZIP file to a folder on your computer.
 3. Open the browser's extension management page: